Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/3jpa/SP3-JPA.md

 - Add department to constructor

 <!-- Slide number: 29 -->
-# Department Entity and @OnetoMany Relationship to Students
+# Department Entity and One-to-Many Relationship to Students
 - Add new students attribute with `@OneToMany` annotation

 ```java
 @OneToMany(cascade = CascadeType.ALL,mappedBy = "department”)